GmbH & Co. KG – all information on the legal form

 • General partner/GmbH: tax on company profits (corporation tax)

-• Possibly the limited partner in his function as managing director: turnover tax
+• Under certain circumstances, the limited partner in his function as managing director: VAT

 Advantages, disadvantages and naming

 In addition to being entered in the commercial register, the GmbH & Co.
-KG appears in business transactions as a corporation.
-Personal names, the object of the company or even an imaginary name can be used in the composition of the name.
-In addition, founders have the option of using a mixture of these components.
+KG appears in business dealings as a corporation.
+Personal names, the object of the company or even an invented name can be used in the composition of the name.
+Founders also have the option of using a mixture of these elements.

-Another rule is that the name of your organisation should be clear and precise.
+Another rule is that the name of your organization should be clear and precise.

-Furthermore, the company names of the general partner GmbH and the GmbH & Co.
-KG may have different company names.
-It is a bigger problem if they are all the same.
-In this case, founders of two companies with identical names should use different additions.
+In addition, the company names of the general partner GmbH and the GmbH & Co.
+KG can have different company names.
+It is a bigger problem if they all have the same name.
+In this case, founders of two companies with identical names should use different suffixes.

 Examples are Hans Schmidt Betriebs-GmbH and Hans Schmidt GmbH & Co.
 KG, which are the general partner GmbHs (company name of the GmbH & Co.
 KG).